marcelkunze/trackml/README.md

     ./rundocker.sh

-This also produces a zip-file of all files to be submitted to CodaLab.
+This builds the C++ shared library and produces a zip-file of all files to be submitted to CodaLab.
+The model is executed in a python framework in the _run_ directory.

 The model works with [singularity](https://www.sylabs.io/) containers as well: